 - Teniente Plutonic Complex, that comprises a number of calc-alkaline felsic to intermediate plutons intruded between 12.4 and 7.0 Ma, including the Sewell Tonalite and/or diorite (8.9 to 7 Ma; Cuadra, 1986; S. Kay and A. Kurtz, 1995, unpub. report for CODELCO quoted by Cannell et al., 2005; Kurtz et al., 1997).
 The youngest intrusions known from the district occur within the Teniente deposit, and include dacite and latite porphyries dated at 5.67±0.19 to 4.82±0.09 Ma: Maksaev et al., 2004).
 Alteration and Cu mineralisation at El Teniente occurs within a series of breccias and spanned the period from >7.1 to 4.4 Ma (Skewes et al., 2005).

-Mineralisation - within the interval from Mid Eocene to Recent was emplaced in three temporal groupings as follows:
+Mineralisation - During the interval from Mid Eocene to Recent, mineralisation was emplaced in three temporal groupings as follows:

 - Middle Eocene to Early Oligocene - This belt of the central Andes hosts the largest concentration of Cu resources in the Andes, occurring a linear, orogen-parallel array of deposits and occurrences extending for ~2500 km from the Abancay Deflection where the Andahuaylas-Yauri belt of southern Peru is located, to just north of Los Pelambres in Chile.
 Its width varies between 130 km in southern Peru and 30 to 50 km in northern Chile, although if the Late Oligocene Taca Taca deposit in NW Argentina is included, an even greater local width implied.
 Deposits of this temporal grouping are principally concentrated in two settings described above, namely the Andahuaylas-Yauri belt of southern Peru, and the Cordillera de Domeyko/Precordillera in northern Chile.
 The key deposits include: Collahuasi, El Abra, Chuquicamata, Escondida, Centinela and El Salvador in northern Chile, Taca Taca in western Argentina, and the Las Bambas/Haquira, Katanga/Constancia and Tintaya/Antapaccay clusters in Peru.